anderspippi/smelly/docs/keyboard-protocol.rst

   for this, leading to bugs, for example:
   `neovim #2035 <https://github.com/neovim/neovim/issues/2035>`_.

-To solve these issues and others, kitty has created a new keyboard protocol, that is backward compatible but allows applications to opt-in to support more advanced usages.
+To solve these issues and others, smelly has created a new keyboard protocol, that is backward compatible but allows applications to opt-in to support more advanced usages.
 The protocol is based on initial work in `fixterms
 <http://www.leonerd.org.uk/hacks/fixterms/>`_, however, it corrects various